FlexBE/flexbe_turtlesim_demo/docs/flexbe_webui_startup.md

 to launch the `flexbe_mirror`, `be_launcher`, and `webui_node` at one time, and then run the UI in a seperately (e.g. `ros2 run flexbe_webui webui_client`).

-This is our standard mode of testing.
+This is our standard mode for testing.